Communicate Clearly on a Wide Range of Technical Subjects

 Technical Communicator and Project Manager

-Develop your voice as you hone your ability to write nonfiction for a variety of audiences and publication types.
-Create a portfolio of quality work for freelance publication.
+Learn how to tell real-life stories with creativity and clarity.
+Develop your voice and hone your ability to write quality nonfiction for a variety of audiences and publication types.

-Explore user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly product design.
+Acquire in-depth knowledge of user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly digital tools and products.